 Over the weekend here in West Central Ohio we had quite the little snow storm.
 In fact, Starla and I (Sierra) watched three trucks get stuck while trying to pull two cars out of a snow drift on our road.
-It’s weekends like these that are the perfect time to stay inside by the fire, drink cups of hot tea and make plans for your garden!
+It’s weekends like these that are the perfect time to stay inside by the fire, drink cups of hot tea and do a little garden planning for the coming spring!

 We started by getting lots of gardening books and magazines out of the bookshelves.
 We just wanted to see what might inspire us.

-The plan is to extend our garden out at least a few feet on each side, and add a perennial bed to the North side of the greenhouse.
+Our plan is to extend the garden out at least a few feet on each side, and add a perennial bed to the North side of the greenhouse.
 We also hope to extend the flower beds around the porch, sidewalk and trees at the front of the house.
 A little herb patch will hopefully go beside the back door- which has easy access from the kitchen.
 To help visualize, we actually wrote down our ideas and created a rough sketch of what we plan on putting together.
-For me, having a picture and a list really helps the process feel more real and attainable.
+For me, having a picture and a list really helps the process of garden planning feel more real and attainable.

 Next up we looked up specifically dry shade plants to go with the flower beds in front of the house.
 This area gets shade most of the day, and the roots of the maple trees ensure that the soil is quite dry.
-It is important to know where certain plants should be placed.
+When you are garden planning, it is important to know where certain plants should be placed.
 Some like full sun, some like shade, some like wet feet, etc. Right plant, right place!
-From there we started browsing through a seed catalog to check out some different flower varieties that caught our eyes.
+From there, we started browsing through a seed catalog to check out some different flower varieties that caught our eyes.
 We hope to try some foxglove, lupine, columbine, delphinium, and kiss me over the gate for the back perennial bed.

 These days we have a variety of places to buy seeds.
 Baker Creek, Seed Savers Exchange, Johnny’s Selected Seeds, and Territorial Seed Company are great options for heirloom and organic varieties of veggies and flowers.
 If you want to save on shipping, you can even find non-GMO and organic seeds from Burpee Seeds at your local Walmart or Lowes.